manuelbieh/react-book/basics/event-handling.md

 While it is not used much in practice, it is theoretically possible to use the `SyntheticEvent` object's `persist()` method to keep a reference to the event in question.
 This could possibly be useful when trying to pass a `SyntheticEvent` object to a callback function **outside** of the event handler.

-If you ever come across this situation though, it might be worth to considering whether that code of the callback function should actually live in the event handler itself.
+If you ever come across this situation though, it might be worth to consider whether that code of the callback function should actually live in the event handler itself.
 Our example function would look like this:

 ```jsx
 handleChange = (e) => {